Thealexbarney/LibHac/README.md

 [![MyGet](https://img.shields.io/myget/libhac/vpre/libhac.svg?label=myget&style=flat-square)](https://www.myget.org/feed/libhac/package/nuget/LibHac)
 [![AppVeyor Build Status](https://img.shields.io/appveyor/ci/thealexbarney/LibHac/master.svg?style=flat-square)](https://ci.appveyor.com/project/Thealexbarney/libhac/history)

+LibHac is a .NET library that reimplements some parts of the Nintendo Switch operating system, also known as Horizon OS.

-LibHac is a .NET and .NET Core library for opening, decrypting and extracting common content file formats used by the Nintendo Switch.
+One of the other main functions of the library is opening, decrypting and extracting common content file formats used by Horizon.

 Most content is imported and exported using a standard `IStorage` interface.
 This means that reading nested file types and encryptions can easily be done by linking different file readers together.
 For example, the files from a title stored on the external SD card can be read or extracted in this way.